 - The Wedding Chapel is open for notice appointments by appointment only

-- Please arrive five minutes before your appoitment time
+- Please arrive no more than 10 minutes before your appoitment time